rosana-t/Generation-ETL-project/README.md

 Python Code.
 Agile.
 Git Hub.
-Visualise the data using graphs - Jupyter.
+Visualise the data using graphs - Grafana.

 Should Have -
 Easy to read CLI for the user.